mr-bergreen/no-internet-game/README.md

 This project will be a re-creation of Google's TRex Runner game using Pygame.
 It will be created by a high school Cyber Club during 2019-2020 for learning purposes.

 ## lessons
-* Lesson 1 - Running the project for the first time and drawing a line.
-Includes code from videos 1 and 2.
+* Lesson 1 - Running the project for the first time.
+Includes code from video 1.
+* Lesson 2 - Drawing a line.
+Includes code from video 2.

 ## prerequisites
 * Python - [Installing Python](https://www.python.org/downloads/)